Outline of Rules/Table of Contents

 Players must attend an accredited public or private school.

 Any player home schooled must submit a bona fide certificate to the appropriate FCYBL Deputy Basketball Commissioner and be approved for FCYBL participation by the Basketball Commissioner prior to their participation.

 A team electronic roster of coaches and players shall be due no later than November 15, with written/signed rosters due prior to the commencement of the season..

 No player transfers or roster additions are permitted for any reason following the roster deadline; except that Ft.
 Belvoir may add new players to any of its rosters up to November 30th the extent that a player’s parent(s) were transferred to Ft.
 Belvoir after October 1.

 An ELIGIBILITY COMMITTEE, comprised of the Basketball Commissioner, the Deputy Boys Commissioner, Deputy Girls Commissioner (or their designees) and two or more appointees of the Chairman, will review all rosters to determine eligibility of players.
 Any eligibility issues for players will be addressed by the Eligibility Committee during the two weeks immediately following roster deadline.
 At the conclusion of the review period, the Eligibility Committee shall certify the eligibility of each team for the season.

 5.1.9.
 UNDER AGE EXCEPTIONS

-A club entering a team in the 5th Grade group, the team shall not be allowed to roster more than 50% of its players, who as of October 1st are nine (9) years old, on any one team.
-However, this restriction to limit the number of 9 year old players does not apply if a club is entering only one team in the 5th Grade group.
+For a club entering a team in the 5th Grade group, the team shall not be allowed to roster more than 50% of its players who are in 4th grade, on any one team.
+However, this restriction to limit the number of 4th grade players does not apply if a club is entering only one team in the 5th Grade group.